CHAPTER 13

 In the above examples, underline the one combination that you desire for your marriage.

-According to 1 Corinthians 7:39, a wife whose husband has died is free to marry, but she must marry someone who is "IN ______ __________ (and only saved people are "IN CHRIST").
+According to 1 Corinthians 7:39, a wife whose husband has died is free to marry, but she must marry someone who is "in ______ __________ (and only saved people are "IN CHRIST").

 Some try to justify marriage to an unbeliever by saying, "Once we are married, I am going to witness to my partner, bring him/her to church and win him/her to the Lord!"
-According to Deuteronomy 7:1-4, will the saved partner convert the unsaved partner or will the unsaved partner convert the saved partner? _________________________________________________________________________________
+According to Deuteronomy 7:1-4, what is most likely to happen?
+Will the saved partner convert the unsaved partner or will the unsaved partner convert the saved partner? _________________________________________________________________________________

-URGENT QUESTIONS FOR ANY PERSON WHO CLAIMS TO BE SAVED: How can you love someone who does not love Christ?
+Here are some urgent questions for any person who claims to be saved: How can you love someone who does not love Christ?
 How can a child of God peacefully cohabit with a child of the devil?
 What fellowship does light have with darkness (2 Cor.
 6:14-16)?
 How can a divided house stand (compare Matthew 12:25)?

-5) LOOK FOR MORE THAN A MERE PROFESSION.
 Just because a person says he is a Christian (professes to be saved) does not prove that he really is.
 Look for someone who not only says he’s a Christian but who shows he’s a Christian.
 If someone claims to be an apple tree, then let him show some apples (Matthew 7:16-20)!

 Look for a healthy believer.
 Look for a growing believer.
 Beware of someone who has only been saved a short while, even if they really seem to be growing (Luke 8:13).
 Let some time pass by.
 Look for someone who is steady and stable.
 Look for someone who loves the Lord and loves the Bible and loves the church and loves the brethren.
 Look to yourself that these things are true of you!